MonoGame/MonoGame/Documentation/custom_effects.md

 * You can use `#if SM4` to add conditional code for DirectX platforms.
 * On DirectX platforms use the `SV_Position` semantic instead of `POSITION` in vertex shader inputs.
 * Note that on GL platforms default values on Effect parameters do not work.
 Either set the parameter from code or use a real constant like a #define.
+* Do not name your sampler `Sampler` - it will not compile.
+* The effect compiler is aggressive about removing unused paramters, be sure the parameters you are setting are actually used.
 * If you think you've found a bug porting a shader [please let us know](https://github.com/mono/MonoGame/issues).

-### 'Gotchas'/Errors you may see
-* Do not call your sampler Sampler - it will not compile
-* You cannot have parentheses around your Texture name in a sampler (fixed in latest source) e.g. use

->  sampler TexSamp = sampler_state
->  {
->      Texture = Texture;

- instead of

->  sampler TexSamp = sampler_state
->  {
->      Texture = (Texture);

-* The HLSL shader compiler (which is used even for OpenGL) is aggressive about removing unused parameters.
-In XNA unused parameters would still show up in your Effect.Parameters collection.
-Under MonoGame they will not.
-Examine your shader to make sure they really are unused.
+*
 # Roadmap
 There is still work to be done for better support of custom effects and shaders in MonoGame: